Natural disasters

 Mount Etna erupts again.

-On the enchanting Italian island of Sicily, Mount Etna, Europe's tallest , decided to showcase its fiery prowess at dawn on Friday, December 1st.
+On the enchanting Italian island of Sicily, Mount Etna, 's tallest volcano, decided to showcase its fiery prowess at dawn on Friday, December 1st.
 The eruption transformed the night sky into a mesmerizing dance of fire and ice, providing a spectacular display for onlookers.
 Standing proudly at 3,057 meters, Mount Etna has been consistently active over the past decade, and this recent eruption is part of its dynamic nature.
 Fortunately, this fiery spectacle poses no threat to individuals, with no reported injuries or imminent danger.
 The volcanic activity witnessed in recent days on Mount Etna is described by volcanologists as a series of Strombolian eruptions.
-Named after the nearby island of Stromboli, these eruptions are characterized as moderately explosive yet brief, adding to the 's ongoing narrative of geological drama.
+Named after the nearby island of Stromboli, these eruptions are characterized as moderately explosive yet brief, adding to the volcano's ongoing narrative of geological drama.

 Cyclone Michaung